 We’re all surprised, at least once, when trying food from home in foreign places.
 Macau is no exception.
 While some restaurants serve authentic Thai, Indonesian, Vietnamese, Portuguese or American food, it can be difficult to feel the taste of home so far away.
-If you are addicted to Portuguese food or never tried but want to, here are seven places with can’t-miss dishes.
+If you are addicted to Portuguese food or never tried but want to, here are a few places with not to be missed dishes.
 But first, there are three important tips to never forget:

 Now that you aware of what can be called “the principles of Portuguese food”, let’s start with what really matters: where in Macau, can one savor real Portuguese food?

 Macau’s new must-go place when it comes to Portuguese cuisine, Chiado is owned by famous Portuguese celebrity-chef, Henrique Sá Pessoa.
 The restaurant is named after a famous square in Lisbon.
 With the decor taking us back to this city’s historic areas, it presents Portuguese dishes with a flair.
 They’re not traditional much like in the restaurants mentioned before; here, presentation and plating are beautifully executed while the taste remains untouched.
 Chiado is Sá Pessoa’s first-ever restaurant outside the country and will surely amaze everyone looking for a bit of Portugal in the region.
 Try it out if you are looking for something different from what one is used to when in Macau.
 Here, we recommend their suckling pig (in the photo above) and the codfish “à brás”.
 Check out more on Chiado here.

 Photo credit: Café Lisboa.
 Toucinho do Céu (dessert).

 Baía BY Café Lisboa